 EBK Regression Prediction can be executed from both the Geostatistical Wizard and a geoprocessing tool.
 The primary advantage of using a geoprocessing tool is the ability to incorporate the tool in a model or script for automation and documentation of a workflow, while using the Geostatistical Wizard is an excellent way to explore data and test various interpolation techniques and parameters before committing to one specific choice.

-- In the Geoprocessing pane search box, type EBK.
+- In the Geoprocessing pane, click the Back button.
+In the search box, type EBK.

-- In search results, click EBK Regression Prediction.
+- In the search results, click EBK Regression Prediction.

 - In the EBK Regression Prediction tool, set the following parameters: